-Here is where the importance of monitoring your page comes in!
+The importance of monitoring your social media makes itself known right in our first tip!
 Responding to negative reviews and comments quickly shows how seriously you take the feedback and your customers’ concerns.
-It also allows you to publically rectify the situation, cutting down the time that other visitors to the page see the negative feedback on your page.
+It also allows you to publicly rectify the situation, cutting down the time that other members of your audience see the negative feedback on your page.

-In your response, ask the customer to please take a moment and call the office or to please privately message their information for a customer service representative to contact them personally in an attempt to rectify the situation.
+In your response, ask the customer to please take a moment and call the office or privately message their information so a customer service representative can contact them personally and attempt to rectify the situation.
 This will allow you to discuss the situation and work to make it right—without the entire conversation public for your followers to see.

-4. Request that the reviewer please update/amend the testimonial.
+4. Request that the reviewer please update or amend the testimonial

-If the issue is resolved after the private conversation, request that the reviewer please update/amend the testimonial.
+If the issue is resolved after the private conversation, request that the reviewer please update or amend the testimonial.
 Either ask directly during the personal conversation or comment on their review after your conversation, thanking them for taking the time to discuss this situation and letting them know that you hope the matter was handled to their liking.
-If they add an amendment to their negative review, visitors will see this as a testimony to your supreme customer service abilities: quite literally turning a negative review around to benefit your business!
+If they add an amendment to their negative review, visitors will see this as a testimony to your supreme customer service abilities.
+In other words, you will have quite literally turned a negative review around to benefit your business!